haewonito/food_delivery/README.md

 # Test Suite
-- Run with `bundle exec rspec`
+- `bundle exec rspec` in your terminal to run the tests
-- All tests should be passing
+- All tests shoud pass
 - 100% test coverage by SimpleCov

 # Database Schema